mjturt/dotfiles/README.md

 ### Scripts

 Collection of scripts can be found in [scripts directory](scripts).
-Status scripts are used with programs that for example have a statusline where show information.
+Status scripts are used with statuslines, conky, etc. Scripts that works only with specific program are in their own directories and universal in statusscripts-root.
 If I did not write a script, it should be mentioned.

 ### install.sh